adammcmaster/adammcmaster.github.io/_pages/cv.md

 ## Education

+* 2020 -- present: The Open University, PhD, Variable stars in the SuperWASP all sky survey
 * 2012 -- 2020: The Open University, BSc Natural Sciences (Astronomy and Planetary Science), In Progress
 * 2006 -- 2009: University of Leicester, BSc Computer Science, First Class Honours